xthanhn/mcuprog/README.md

 For more examples see [on pypi.org](https://pypi.org/project/pymcuprog/)

 ### Supported devices and tools
-mcuprog is primarily intended for use with PKOB nano (nEDBG) debuggers which are found on Curiosity Nano kits and other development boards.
+MCUprog UPDI is primarily intended for use with PKOB nano (nEDBG) debuggers which are found on Curiosity Nano kits and other development boards.
 This means that it is continuously tested with a selection of AVR devices with UPDI interface as well as a selection of PIC devices.
-However since the protocol is compatible between all EDBG-based debuggers (pyedbglib) it is possible to use mcuprog with a wide range of debuggers and devices, although not all device families/interfaces have been implemented.
+However since the protocol is compatible between all EDBG-based debuggers (pyedbglib) it is possible to use MCUprog UPDI with a wide range of debuggers and devices, although not all device families/interfaces have been implemented.

 ### Debuggers / Tools
-mcuprog supports:
+MCUprog UPDI supports:
 * PKOB nano (nEDBG) - on-board debugger on Curiosity Nano
 * MPLAB PICkit 4 In-Circuit Debugger (when in 'AVR mode')
 * MPLAB Snap In-Circuit Debugger (when in 'AVR mode')